FreakyTurtle/gatsby-marketing/src/pages/index.md

   be sure of no more "it works on my machine" issues holding up productivity.
 intro:
   blurbs:
-    - image: /img/max-duzij-qajjk-un3bi-unsplash.jpg
+    - image: /img/undraw_developer_activity_bv83.svg
       text: >
         A cloud-based developer environment is designed to do one thing, run your code.
 No resource-hogging background programs like slack or chrome will slow your developers down.
+With your developer's all working in the same environments, machine-specific issues are a thing of the past, letting your developers work on the code that matters, yours.
-    - image: /img/coffee-gear.png
+    - image: /img/undraw_performance_overview_p9bm.svg
       text: >
-        Manage all your environments in one easy-to-use dashboard, give each developer as many as they need to get their job done
+        Manage all your environments in one easy-to-use dashboard, give each developer as many as they need to get their job done.
+Manage your team, invite new members, revoke access to others and see what your team has running at any given time.
-    - image: /img/tutorials.png
+    - image: /img/undraw_security_o890.svg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        With code no longer sitting on your developer's macbook's, you can be sure that should the worst happen, you can simply revoke their access and your business-critical code will remain secure.
+This saves money on costly IT services installing unstable security software on all your company's hardware.
+Hire remote teams or freelancers with peace-of-mind.
     - image: /img/meeting-space.png
       text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        Your developers can spin-up our browser-based IDE, theia, which is an open-source version of the immensely popular VScode, at a click of a button, and work from anywhere with an internet connection.
+No more need to pay for best-in-class hardware or expensive macbooks.
+Databases and other commonly-used technologies can be added without worrying about installation, networking or other common set-up problems that drain time away from the productive work.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their